Faculty & Staff Directory

 In addition to teaching at Berkeley, she has published with John Algeo a history of the English language textbook Origins and Development of the English Language.
 In 2018 Shambhala Publications added her translation of the fourteenth-century masterpiece of mysticism, The Cloud of Unknowing (2009), to their new Shambhala Pocket Library series.
 The Cloud is also an Audible Audiobook as read by James Patrick Cronin.
 She has written and lectured widely on the topics of linguistics, medieval literature, and women mystics and has translated other classics, including Ælfric’s tenth-century sermons, Hildegard of Bingen: A Spiritual Reader, Man of Blessing: A Life of Benedict, and A Little Daily Wisdom, among others.

 Carmen and her students were interviewed by BBC World Service journalist Robin Lustig for "Dialects and Evolution," on episode 2 of 4 of the series "The Future of English" on The Compass, with an audience of millions.
 Listen in at 22:30.
 Also, as part of a Lecturer Teaching Fellowship (LTF), Carmen collaborated with students to create teaching websites on Weebly and on Tumblr.
-You are invited to explore those at Engaging Gen Z and Creative Space and to visit her at her homepage, Shambhala Author Page, or Amazon Author Page.
+You are invited to explore those at Engaging Gen Z and Creative Space and to visit her at her HomePage for Carmen Butcher, Shambhala Author Page, or Amazon Author Page.